Lesson 2: Buying Photoshop

 - Layer groups: Elements does not allow you to create new layer groups.
 However, you will be able to view existing groups when working with files created in the full version of Photoshop.

-- Color options: Elements does not include as many advanced options for fine-tuning color, such as the Channels panel.
+- Color options: Elements does not include as many advanced options for adjusting color, like the Channels panel.
 It also has limited support for working with different color profiles and color spaces (such as CMYK).

-- Drawing tools: Elements does not include several of the commonly used vector-based drawing tools found in Photoshop, such as the Pen tool or the Paths panel.
+- Drawing tools: Elements does not include several of the commonly used vector-based drawing tools found in Photoshop, like the Pen tool and Paths panel.

 Photoshop for mobile devices

-- Photoshop Express: Available for iOS, Android, and Windows Phone, this free app allows you to make quick changes to your photos, such as cropping and applying simple filters.
+- Adobe Photoshop Express: Available for iOS, Android, and Windows Phone, this free app allows you to make quick changes to your photos, like cropping and applying simple filters.
 You can also purchase additional feature packs for a small price.